 - the UE shall not transmit SL PRS and SL CSI-RS in the same symbol.

-- the UE shall transmit SL PRS on contiguous symbols either in between or after symbols where PSSCH DMRS is transmitted.

 - the UE shall transmit SL PRS only after the last symbol with second stage SCI.

-- For a given value of LSL-PRS, SL PRS resource is mapped to the last consecutive LSL-PRS SL symbols in the slot that meet all the other restrictions
+- For a given value of LSL-PRS, SL PRS resource is mapped to the last consecutive LSL-PRS PSSCH symbols in the slot that meet all the other restrictions

 For a dedicated SL PRS resource pool, the UE transmits SL PRS subject to the following restrictions: